UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-036.md

 # Universal Coordinate Transformation

+## Description

-The core mathematical operation mapping each universal number to its infinite-dimensional complex coordinate vector while preserving algebraic structure.
+The core mathematical operation mapping each [[uor-c-034|universal number]] to its infinite-dimensional complex coordinate vector while preserving algebraic structure.

 ## Definition

-The core mathematical operation underpinning universal numbers is the Universal Coordinate Transformation:
+The core mathematical operation underpinning universal numbers is the [[uor-c-036|Universal Coordinate Transformation]]:

 Φ: 𝕌 → ℂ^∞

-mapping each universal number to its infinite-dimensional complex coordinate vector.
+mapping each [[uor-c-034|universal number]] to its infinite-dimensional complex coordinate vector.
 This transformation satisfies:

 1. Injectivity: Different universal numbers map to different coordinate vectors
 2. Structure preservation: Multiplication of numbers transforms to vector addition of coordinates